Attention Residue: Understanding the Cost of Task Switching

 Welcome to the complete index of every article in our Productivity Time Management collection on When Notes Fly.
-This page lists all 32 articles in the section, organized alphabetically for easy reference.
+This page lists every article in the section, organized alphabetically for easy reference.
 Each piece is researched, written by hand, and grounded in academic sources, professional practice, or empirical data.
 Whether you are diving into Productivity Time Management for the first time or returning to find a specific article, the index below gives you direct access to the full collection within Work Skills.

 If you are new to Productivity Time Management, we recommend starting with the foundational explainers and definitions before moving on to specific case studies, applied frameworks, and deeper analytical pieces.
 Articles are written for thoughtful readers who want substance over summary, with clear explanations of how ideas connect, where they come from, and why they matter.
 Use this index as a navigational map: skim the titles, read the short summaries, and click through to the pieces that draw your interest.
 Each article also links to related material so you can follow a thread of ideas across our entire Work Skills library.